PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 # DATASETS
 The time series are included in this github in ./data/NAB/.
 Official link is: https://github.com/numenta/NAB/tree/master/data

 I tested my algorithms on NAB time series files.
-58 are present,  I use 51 are valid for my large-scale experiments.
-I tagged 7 files as invalid:
+58 files are present but 51 are valid for large-scale experiments.
+7 files are invalid for one of those two reasons:
-- Files containing too early anomalies.
-So, it makes it impossible to calibrate the algorithms on anomaly-free signals
+- The timeseries contains too early anomalies.
+So, we cannot easily calibrate the algorithms on anomaly-free signals.
-- Files containing NaN values
+- The timeseries contains NaN values.

 Notice: A few files are fully anomaly-free (e.g., realAWSCloudwatch/ec2_cpu_utilization_c6585a.csv).
 The F1-score formula would fail due to arithmetic reason (division per zero) but we expect the detector produces no False Positive.
 I compute the accuracy on them and tag it as "F1 score" in the remaining.